 Kelly McFarland, “Food is likely the next global crisis,” The Diplomatic Pouch, July 21, 2021

-Watch a discussion of the report, organized in collaboration with the Stimson Center:
+Watch a discussion of the report from September 14, 2021, organized in collaboration with the Stimson Center: